 If you fail to comply, you will not receive a tax deduction card.
 If you do not have a tax deduction card, the employer is required to deduct 50 % of the employee’s taxable salary as payroll withholding tax.

-Please note that not all tax offices offer ID controls, the tax administration provides ID controls at 42 selected tax offices.
+Please note that not all tax offices offer ID controls, the tax administration provides ID controls at these locations.

 Who needs to meet for an ID control?